motoharu-gosuto/psvcd/README.md

  * standalone initialization : this is currently a prototype because I need to figure out what to do with CMD56.
  * entering dumpable state : this executes sequence of commands that prepare PS Vita game cart for dumping using FTDI chip and custom board.
  * dump PS Vita game cart : this basically starts dumping PS Vita game cart to binary file.
    This is a long process and it can be interupted by transmission errors.
+I tried to avoid these as much as possible by restoring connection with different approaches.
+   Still - sometimes fatal errors can occur.
+In this situation the only solution would be to turn of power supply of custom board and repeat initialization bypass trick.
    However you can continue dump after failure by specifying different cluster address.
    Different destination file can also be specified if you wish to manually merge parts of the dump.
 For example in WinHex.
 - dump_exfat: this one basically takes raw dump of PS Vita game cart and extracts all the directory hierarchy and the files to specified location.